- +1 624 518 1345

 A degree in law, military studies, or criminal justice could lead to a wide variety of careers.
 Those holding degrees in law, and/or criminal justice may pursue the following careers.

-Keiser University’s online Master of Arts degree in Homeland Security provides an intensive study of topics related to protecting the U.S. from threats to Homeland Security.
+Keiser University’s Master of Arts degree in Criminal Justice provides an intensive study of theory and practice in the field of criminal justice.

 Learn law enforcement skills to manage complex global risks and disasters.